 Our Japan itinerary including all the best places to visit in Japan

 Day 1 – 3: Tokyo

-After a long flight Frank and I landed in Tokyo, the most populous metropolitan area in the world.
-While Tokyo can be extremely busy (like Tokyo Station and Shibuya Crossing) there are also much more quiet areas (such as Ueno Park and the neighborhood Kotake-mukaihara where I stayed in a lovely Airbnb.
+Tokyo is the most populous metropolitan area in the world and while Tokyo can be extremely busy at places like Tokyo Station and Shibuya Crossing, there are also much more quiet areas, like lovely Ueno Park.

 Where to stay in Tokyo ⇒ Nicky’s Place (3 nights)

 What I loved

 + Niki is a great host and made us feel welcome from the moment I booked the room.
 She provided excellent directions to the house and put up notes in the apartment which made finding everything very easy.
 Tea and coffee are complimentary, the shower is good and everything is clean.

 Most importantly, Niki is so nice and it was great to meet her and her mother.
 The apartment is 5-10 minutes walking from a metro station, in a nice green suburb.
 7-11 and Family Mart are found between the metro station and the apartment.